ETH-DISCO/cluster-tutorial/README.md

 echo -e "replace 'hostname' in jupyter link with: $(hostname -f)" jupyter notebook --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

+This should make working on the cluster feel like a breeze.

 # References